mdn/content/files/en-us/web/privacy/index.md

 The best way to protect user privacy though is by not collecting data at all.
 Referring to the previous example, you could infer the same data by looking at user purchase history.
 As another example, users really appreciate being able to buy products anonymously.
 You shouldn't force them to sign up for an account; it should be their choice.

-### Communicate clearly how you are going to use it
+### Communicate clearly how you are going to use the data you collect

 Once you have decided what data you are going to collect, you should publish a privacy policy on your site that clearly states: